Cultural depictions of Matthew Shepard: The Meaning of Matthew (2009)

 The Meaning of Matthew: My Son's Murder in Laramie, and a World Transformed (2009) by Judy Shepard, Matthew's mother, details Matthew's life from birth to death, the aftermath, trial, media coverage and Judy's work with the Matthew Shepard Foundation.

 October Mourning (2012)

 October Mourning by Lesléa Newman, a novel in verse about Matthew's murder, was published in 2012.
 Reception for the work has been favorable.
 Composer Craig Hella Johnson used parts of the book for her production Considering Matthew Shepard, combining the text with content taken from places such as the Bible and Shepard's journal.
+Newman's book is also the source of the lyrics for the oratorio October Mourning: A Song for Matthew Shepard, composed by Curtis Heard.

 The Book of Matt (2013)

 The Book of Matt by Stephen Jimenez was published by Steerforth in 2013.
 It details the life of Matt in the Laramie drug scene, and portrays the murder to be about drugs and money.
 Because it downplays the homophobic aspect of the crime, the book has been condemned by many gay rights activists.